-Timepieces born of collaboration are far from new.
-However, what Breitling, Richard Mille, TAG Heuer, and Hublot bring to the fusion of horology and automotive opulence is.
-The result: four timepieces fashioned with impeccably crafted attention to engineering and construction detail.
+Breitling, Richard Mille, TAG Heuer, and Hublot have produced four collaborative timepieces fashioned with impeccably crafted attention to detail.

 Breitling Bentley GT Dark Sapphire Edition Chronograph

 A celebrated twist on the style, aesthetics, and the Manufacture of the Breitling Calibre B06, the 500-piece limited edition Breitling Bentley GT “Dark Sapphire” Edition Chronograph privileges Breitling’s new Breitlight® polymer over steel or gold.